chaplin89/uSerializer/README.md

 }
 ```
 The first three field will be always serialized/deserialized, but the Test_Field3 field will be serialized only if the Version is 2.

-The version field must come before any other field.
-Due to some limitation of the attributes in C#, it can be only numerical or string and at the moment only numbers are supported.
+Please note that the version field must come before any other field and due to some limitation of the attributes in C#, it can be only numerical or string but at the moment only numbers are supported.
 There are plans to support the version field to be also a generic complex object.
 ## Extension
 [WIP]
 ## Benchmark